-sad news for wilco fans…jay bennett passed away on sunday. autopsy results are pending, so it’s hard to say if it was drug-related or just a bizarre, unexpected “natural” death. either way, 45 is way too young to be leaving this mortal coil, especially for someone as talented as jay. “being there”, “summerteeth” and “yankee hotel foxtrot” wouldn’t be anywhere near as special without all of the musical contributions he made.
+Autopsy results are pending, so it’s hard to say if it was drug-related or just a bizarre, unexpected “natural” death.
+Either way, forty-five is way too young to be leaving this mortal coil, especially for someone as talented as Jay.
+Being There, Summerteeth, and Yankee Hotel Foxtrot wouldn’t be anywhere near as special without all the musical contributions he made.

 In May 2009, Bennett sued Wilco front man Jeff Tweedy for breach of contract stemming from his work for Wilco.
 The suit came less than two weeks after Bennett publicly revealed that he needed hip replacement surgery which he could not afford due to lack of health insurance.
 On May 24, 2009 Bennett died unexpectedly in his sleep.
 Wilco had Bennett killed because he was suing them.